krane/krane/docs/installation.md

 # Installation

-Krane should be installed on a machine with Docker running.
+Krane should be installed on a machine running Docker

-> ⚠️ If you're not sure if Docker is running, run `docker -v` and verify the output
+> ⚠️ If you're not sure if Docker is running, run `docker -v` and verify the output (ex: `Docker version 19.03.13, build 4484c46d9d`)

 ## Docker

-Docker container to run a Krane instance
+Run Krane using Docker

 ```
 docker run -d --name=krane \